-- Category [3] - Seismic earthquake valve needs to be installed at main service.. - See comment regarding gas piping under Plumbing.
+- Category [3]

+- Seismic earthquake valve needs to be installed at main service..

+- See comment regarding gas piping under Plumbing.

+- Sewer:

+- Category [1]

+- Storm Drain/ Drainage:

-- Category [2] - Maintenance is currently repairing the double stage back-up pump.
+- Category [2]

+- Maintenance is currently repairing the double stage back-up pump.
 Pump issues have been causing back-up in the system.

 - Overall Rating: Category [1] - HVAC system are Trane rooftop package units that are original to the buildings.
-System and ducting is in good condition. - Digital thermostats are typical in each Classroom.
+System and ducting is in good condition. - The site has EMS; controls are ASIC. - Digital thermostats are typical in each Classroom.